 Not all vitamins are created equal.
 If you aren’t using a prescription you will need to do a little research to make sure that what you are buying has what you need, but not too much.

 Additionally, sometimes over the counter brands can cut corners.
 They can use cheaper sources of vitamins.
 For example, prescription vitamin D is primarily D3 (cholecalciferol).
 The body more easily absorbs D3.
 Most over the counter vitamins contains D2 (ergocalciferol), which is also a source of Vitamin D, but is not as readily absorbed by the body.
 You can find D3 in over the counter prenatal vitamins, but you have to look for it.
+DHA and Choline are other important nutrients, but many brands do not contain them.
+You can opt to supplement with a prenatal DHA Supplement.

 Fortunately I’ve done the research to come up with a list of 9 essential components for your prenatal vitamins.